Bottle Cap Report

 Consumers leave behind 80% of the plastic bottle caps found on the beach

 This is the conclusion of the first bottle cap report of the North Sea Foundation.
 Plastic caps are among the top five most deadly ocean trash items.
-Marine mammals, birds and fish see plastic bottle caps as food, which can which can lead to ingestion and potentially fatal consequences.
+Marine mammals, birds and fish see plastic bottle caps as food, which can lead to ingestion and potentially fatal consequences.
 Over 10.000 caps were analysed one by one.
 This is the first time pollution from plastic bottle caps has been researched this thoroughly.
 This research is important for successfully addressing this pollution at its source.

 “Plastic caps are among the top five most commonly found items of litter on beaches worldwide.
 We hope that this report encourages industry, governments and citizens to help resolve and reduce plastic cap pollution so that we can maintain a clean, healthy ocean and a well-functioning ecosystem, in our beautiful North Sea and other oceans worldwide”.